Altra vs Topo Athletic – Which foot-shaped shoe suits you?

 Some of their shoes have become ridiculous in price, whereas Topo still has some reasonably priced options.

-Generally, you’re looking at a $10-30 difference between comparable models.
-Considering I’m giving the durability edge to most Topo shoes, it doesn’t look pretty for Altra.
+Generally, there is a $10-20 difference between comparable models.
+Considering I’m giving the durability edge to most Topo shoes, Altra doesn’t look pretty.

 Altra Olympus 5$180Topo Ultraventure 3$150